 If you have any comments or require further assistance, please contact the Diversity Team.

 You can report any offensive incident or hate crime that you have suffered, or witnessed on behalf of someone else.
 The different types of offensive incidents or hate crime can also include damage, assault, verbal abuse and harassment even if you do not want us to take any further action.
 The guide lines that we follow is that:

 An offensive incident is any incident which is perceived by the victim or any other person to be the result of hate or prejudice, as a result of the victim's gender, race, religion, disability, age or sexual orientation.
 Please be assured that all information received will be dealt with in the strictest of confidence.

-In this section Stockton Borough Council has developed a Community Contact Network list, which is made up of local, sub regional and regional contacts across all the different various strands of Diversity.
+In this section Stockton Borough Council has developed a Community Contact Network list, which is made up of local, sub regional and regional contacts across all the different various Community Contracts.

 Stockton Council Diversity Team can develop and deliver in-house bespoke training packages around Diversity & Equality issues for internal staff, external organisations and community/voluntary groups.
 They have a wide range of resources that they have developed.

 Interpretation, Translation and Transcription Services